GoogleCloudPlatform/ai-platform-samples/setup/README.md

 If an environment variable (e.g. `BUCKET_NAME`) has not been set properly, this script will show an error message.
 You may modify `setup.sh` to set the environment variable or simply use the `export` command in your terminal to set it.
-You may run `setup.sh` as many times as you wish.
+You may run `setup.sh` as many times as you need, until you see no more error messages.

-## Setup your Virtual Environment
+## Setup Your Python Virtual Environment

 Virtual environments are strongly suggested, but not required.
 Installing this sample's dependencies in a new virtual environment allows you to run the sample